 - What is Time to Talk Day all about?

 - Activity ideas

-- Materials to order and download
+- Materials to download and print

 - Tips on blogging and template social media posts

 - Template press release

 - Signposts to support

-Good luck with your activities!
+Good luck with your activities on Thursday 6 February!
 You can let us know what you are doing by sharing on social media with #TimeToTalk.
 If you have any questions at all, whether it's your first or eighth Time to Talk Day, please contact us.